MarioLFB/P1CodeInstitute/README.md

 6. Upon returning, I would like to access details about the offered financial services.
 7. As a returning user, I want to leave comments, suggestions, or messages for the customer service team.
 8. When returning, I seek information about the financial institution on social media.
-9. As a returning user, I wish to get acquainted with the CEO responsible for the financial institution.
-10. Upon returning, I want to obtain directions on how to reach the financial institution.

 #### Site Owner
-11. Make it easy for users to find information about new financial services.
-12. Provide users with relevant insights about the financial institution.
-13. Ensure that users can contact us easily and efficiently.
+9. As a returning user, I expect to get in touch to request a financial consultant.
+10. Ensure that when accessing a non-existent URL, the user is redirected to the 404 error page.
+11. As the owner, I want the user to access the navigation bar with ease.
+12. As the owner, I want the user to view our logos.
+The main logo is located in the navigation bar, and the alternative logo is found on the Sign Up page.

 ## Design